jayjuk/corvid/README.md

 Other environment variables to update in .env (for local operation), GitHub Actions Secrets (for Continuous Integration) and Azure Container Instances secrets (for production deployment) as required:

-MODEL*NAME - e.g. gpt-3.5-turbo, gemini-pro (see caveat above), or claude-3-haiku-20240307.
+MODEL_NAME - e.g. gpt-3.5-turbo, gemini-pro (see caveat above), or claude-3-haiku-20240307.
 Used both by AI Broker and Game Server (which share the AI Manager) but they can be configured differently due to the services running in separate containers.
+AIREQUESTER_MODEL_NAME - Specific model name for AI Requester, which handles more complex requests.
 AZURE_STORAGE_ACCOUNT_NAME - Also from the Azure console, this will look something like csa123456fff1a111a1a GAMESERVER_HOSTNAME - localhost when running locally, otherwise something like jaysgame.westeurope.azurecontainer.io, with the first world modified to your own environment
 GAMESERVER_PORT - e.g. 3001 (3000 is used by Next.js for the UI)
 GAMESERVER_WORLD_NAME - the name of the 'world' e.g. jaysgame or mansion (currently the examples checked in).
-A new world currently requires setup of \_gameserver\world_data\world_name\*.json* files.
+A new world currently requires setup of \_gameserver\world_data\world_name\*.json\* files.
 IMAGESERVER_HOSTNAME - likely to be the same as GAMESERVER_HOSTNAME above IMAGESERVER_PORT - e.g. 3002